andrasq/node-qpubs/README.md

 ### new QPubs( [options] )

-Construct and configure a pubsub engine.
+Construct and configure the pubsub engine.

 Options:
 - `separator` - string that separates route components.
 Default is a `.` dot.

-### listen( route, callback )
+### listen( route, listener(message) )

 Listen for messages published on the named `route`.
-Each message is passed to the callback when it is received.
+Each received message is passed to all interested `listener()`-s.
 The wildcard `*` matches all leading or trailing route components (but not both).
 Route components are separated by the `separator` string passed to the constructor.

 ### emit( route, message [,callback(err)] )

 Send the `message` to all the listeners listening on the route.
-If a `callback` is given, it will be invoked once all recipients have received their copy of the message.
+If a `callback` is given, it will be invoked once all recipients have seen the message.

 ### ignore( route, callback )

-Make the callback stop receiving messages from the specified route.
+Make the callback stop receiving messages from the given `route`.
 If `listen()` was called multiple times for this route with this callback, each `ignore()` undoes one listen.